hkgaajau/yellow-blue-map/README.md

 1. Static site generator (using Hugo) for generating the shop lists by shop category, district and colour and any other useful materials

-The data files are updated weekly from Google maps and changes are published to [netlify mirror](https://yellow-blue-map.netlify.app) automatically.
+The data files are updated manually and weekly from Google maps.
+Changes in this repo are published to [netlify mirror](https://yellow-blue-map.netlify.app) automatically.

 ## Getting Started